getkirby/kirby/CONTRIBUTING.md

 ### Style

+We use an [`.editorconfig`](https://editorconfig.org) file to enforce basic formatting rules (UTF-8, LF line endings, tab indentation) across editors.
+Most editors support this natively or via a plugin.

 #### Backend (PHP)

 We use [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to ensure a consistent style for our PHP code.
 It is mainly based on [PSR-12](https://www.php-fig.org/psr/psr-12/).
 [Install PHP CS Fixer globally](https://github.com/FriendsOfPHP/PHP-CS-Fixer#globally-composer) via Composer and then run `composer fix` in the `kirby` folder to check for inconsistencies and fix them.
 Our automated PR checks will fail if there are code style issues with your code.